ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

 We may canonically identify the [[Lie algebra]]
 $\mathfrak{u}(n)$ with the
-[[matrix Lie algebra]] of skew-hermitean matrices on which we have the [[trace]] operation
+[[matrix Lie algebra]] of skew-hermitian matrices on which we have the [[trace]] operation

 $$